fred-brenner/InfernoSaber---BeatSaber-Automapper/Readme.md

 anaconda_environment.yaml

 ## To run automapper go to:
-[Outdated] Download models from GDrive link in model_data/Data/model/link_to_model.txt

-[Currently] Create Colab notebook and download model data from the created GDrive repository.
+[Automatically] download model data from the HuggingFace repository (already implementated in code).

 run main.py